 - How do I apply for a grant from the Konar Foundation?

-- How do I determine if my organization is eligible for funding from the Konar Foundation?
+- How do I determine if my organization is eligible to receive a grant from the Konar Foundation?

-The LOI form is open to any 501(c)(3) organization.
-You may refer to our website’s Priorities and About sections to determine if your proposal aligns with our mission, vision, values, and key funding priorities.
+The application form is open to any 501(c)(3) nonprofit organization.
+Please refer to the Priorities and About tabs to determine if your proposal aligns with our mission, vision, values, and key funding priorities.

 - Can I apply for funding if my organization is not based in Rochester?